dotlas/databricks_helpers/notebooks/migrate_workspace/README.md

 ## Introduction

-This notebook is used to migrate the clusters and workflows from one workspace to another.
+This notebook is used to migrate clusters and workflows from one workspace to another.
 It works by fetching the current cluster/workflow configs and then using it to create the same in the new workspace.

 ## Use Cases